Q. What does “two-way dual language” mean?

 Q. What is the curriculum of DLBE?

-The curriculum is shared district-wide and aligned to the Common Core Learning Standards (CCLS):
+The curriculum is shared district-wide and aligned to the New York State Learning Standards:

 - a model of literacy instruction that integrates reading, writing, listening, speaking;